Best practices to review code for startups

 5. Building a strong foundation for your software

 Designing maintainable software does not need to be an independent effort in silos.
-Having a code review will allow you to build maintainable software right from start.
+Having a code review will allow you to build maintainable software right from the start.
 Iterative development and regular reviews help to improve quality by making code readable.
-A code analyzed by an automated code review tool is easy to compile and validated for use.
+A code analyzed by an automated code review tool is easy to compile and validate for use.
 Prevention is better (and cheaper) than cure.

 Why do startups need a code review?

 There are several reasons why doing a code review is a necessary part of the software development lifecycle of a startup.

 The first reason is to reduce future risks.
 While there is always the rush to release fast for a startup, Code Review can provide the necessary benchmark so that code is not completely off the mark.

 Moreover, while working together on examining the code, every team member can learn from each other and build a roadmap for the team.